Don’t Be Your Own Worst Creative Enemy

-The slip-up: We too often listen to our negative inner voice.
+The Problem: We too often listen to our negative inner voice

 A combustible mix of emotions and behaviors, negativity stops imaginative thinking in four ways, through …